obyy47/online-retail-sales-dashboard/README.md

 ---

-## Dashboard Preview
+## 🖥️ Dashboard Preview
 ![Dashboard Preview](images/online_retail_dashboard_preview.png)

 ---

-## Key Business Insights
+## 💡 Key Business Insights

-- Market Revenue Concentration: The United Kingdom stands as the absolute core domestic market, contributing over £6.7M to the global revenue.
-Eire (Ireland) and the Netherlands follow closely as the top two highest-potential international markets, making them primary targets for localized expansion.
+- 🇬🇧 **Market Concentration:** The **UK dominates with £6.7M+** in total revenue — dwarfing all international markets combined.
+Eire (Ireland) and the Netherlands follow as the top two highest-potential international expansion targets.
-- Q4 Sales Surge (Seasonality): Monthly sales maintained a steady baseline of £0.5M - £0.6M for the majority of the year, before experiencing a massive Q4 escalation in October and November, peaking at ~£1.1M.
-Supply chain, inventory management, and logistics must be heavily optimized ahead of Q4 cycles in subsequent years.
+- 📈 **Q4 Sales Surge:** Monthly sales held a steady baseline of **£0.5M–£0.6M** before a massive escalation in October–November, peaking at **~£1.1M**.
+Supply chain and logistics must be optimized ahead of Q4 cycles.
-- Customer & Order Stability: Total Customers (4K) and Total Orders (18K) moved in perfect synchronization with monthly transaction spikes.
-This indicates a highly reliable and repeating customer base, reflecting healthy retention rates and a sustained positive MoM customer growth of 0.96% overall.
+- 👥 **Customer & Order Stability:** **4K customers** and **18K orders** moved in sync with transaction spikes, reflecting healthy retention and a sustained **+0.96% MoM customer growth**.
-- December Data Cut-Off Notice: The abrupt downward slope at the very end of the monthly trend chart is not an organic decline in sales performance.
-It represents a strict technical data cut-off, as the database only contains records up until December 9, 2011.
+- ⚠️ **December Data Cut-Off:** The sharp drop at year-end is a **technical data cut-off (Dec 9, 2011)** — not an organic sales decline.

 ---

-## Conclusion
+## 🏁 Conclusion

 This end-to-end project demonstrates the successful conversion of raw, transactional data into an optimized, production-ready enterprise dashboard.
 By resolving data quality issues in SQL/Python and building a proper data model in Power BI, the final artifact serves as a reliable, single source of truth for executive business monitoring and strategic forecasting.

+---

+## 📚 What I Learned

+- Distinguishing a data cut-off from an organic sales decline is critical for honest, non-misleading reporting
+- Star Schema + Calendar Table is what unlocks Time Intelligence DAX — flat tables simply can't support MoM/YoY metrics
+- `REGEXP_CONTAINS` in BigQuery is far more robust than simple `LIKE` for catching text anomalies in large dirty datasets (500K+ rows)

 ---